Six Reasons to Switch Your Proprietary Software and LOVE the Open Source with Tendenci AMS

 If software is licensed in a way that does not provide these 4 freedoms, then it is categorized as nonfree or proprietary.

 Tendenci – The Open Source AMS, an international Open Source provider of Association Management Software‘ to global organizations (languages), today announced that it has joined the Stripe Partner Program as a Verified AMS Open Source Stripe Payment Partner.
-With only 3% of GDP online, Stripe’s goal of the program is to increase internet commerce by helping NGOs and companies start, run, and scale their businesses.

-Read More
+Read More!

 “We’re thrilled to be one of the first to join Stripe’s Partner Program,” said Ed Schipul, Founder and CEO at Tendenci – The Open Source AMS.

-The Industry Steering Committee of Wellbore Survey Accuracy becomes a Major Resource for the Industry
+ISCWSA becomes a Major Resource for the Industry

 We are proud to announce that The Industry Steering Committee of Wellbore Survey Accuracy (ISCWSA) is now the place of resource for industry professionals!
+All of this was possible with Tendenci Open Source AMS!

-The new website design features a marvelous Resource Library where everyone interested in science, engineering, oil & gas, etc., is welcome to seamlessly search and explore the repository of documents.
+The new website design features a marvelous custom Resource Library where everyone interested in science, engineering, oil & gas, etc., is welcome to seamlessly search and explore the repository of documents.

-Continue Reading
+Continue Reading!

 Image Graphic for ISCWSA